We help other companies use circus to tell their stories

-From individual training to full stage direction to equipment design, Upswing has a wealth of experience in bringing circus elements alive in a safe and professional manner.
+From individual training to full stage direction and equipment design, Upswing has a wealth of experience in working on productions to bring circus elements alive.

-We can support your production with technical advice, bespoke rigging, casting, training, providing artists and creating acts, or add a skilled circus consultant, choreographer or movement director to your creative team.
+We can support your production with technical advice, bespoke rigging, casting, training, providing artists and creating acts.
+We also provide teams with skilled circus consultants, choreography and movement direction.